codeananda/bitcoin_price_predictor/README.md

 # Let's Predict the Price of Bitcoin 📈

+> The financial markets generally are unpredictable… The idea that you can actually predict what's going to happen contradicts my way of looking at the market. - George Soros

 For this project, I built Tensorflow/Keras models to predict the price of Bitcoin.

 ## Introduction